Antarpreet/dependency-graph-viewer/README.md

 # Dependency Graph Extension (Alpha) for Visual Studio Code

-This extension provides a visual representation of the dependency graph of your Javascript/Typescript projects in Visual Studio Code.
+This extension provides a visual representation of the dependency graph of your projects in Visual Studio Code.

+**Supported Languages**: Javascript(.js/.jsx), Typescript(.ts/.tsx), Python(.py)

 ## Features